a story about the words that live inside you

 Emotional Vocabulary

-The book gently invites children to name how they feel — not with prescribed words, but with their own.
-It expands emotional literacy without pressure or performance.
+The book gently invites children to name how they feel with their own words, expanding emotional literacy without pressure or performance.

 🌿